mzahmd/Scholarship/README.md

 A small web application that students can use to apply for a scholarship

 ## 🍔 Tech-stack

+I used the MERN-Stack for the web application.

 MongoDB - for saving users and applications
 <br>
 Express - for the backend